-The calculation of the claim provision, given the nature of these liabilities, is a complex estimate that, in the case of the motor line, is significantly influenced by the projection methods, the settlement periods and the assumptions used by management, as well as the impact of the valuation of personal claims in accordance with applicable regulations.
+For the determination of these provisions and given their nature, it is a complex estimate that, in the case of the motor line, is significantly influenced by the projection methods used, the settlement periods and the assumptions used by management, as well as the impact of the valuation of personal claims in accordance with applicable regulations.
 For these reasons, the valuation of motor insurance provision for claims is considered as a key audit matter.

-See notes 2.c, 4.g and 10 of the 2022 annual accounts.
+See notes 2.c, 4.g and 10 of the 2023 annual accounts.